Tosi-eu/Tosi-eu/README.md

   </a>
 </p>

-- 🔭 I’m currently working on [Technician Support](https://sites.google.com/icmc.usp.br/lmacc/)
+- 🔭 I’m currently working as [Software Developer] at CUB

 - 🌱 I’m currently learning **Machine and Deep Learning, Computer Network, BI**